duha253/reading-note-git/README.md

 5. Check File Status
 6. Tracking and Staging a New File
 7. Directory into Git
-8. create a copy of an existing Git repository
+8. create a copy of an existing Git repository.

 ###TO KNOW THE HISTORY OF GIT AND HOW WE GETTING STARTED CLICK ON THE LINK